Climate of Seattle: Sunshine, UV and daylight

-Wind
+Puget Sound Convergence Zone

 The Puget Sound Convergence Zone is an important feature of Seattle's weather.
 In the convergence zone, air arriving from the north meets air flowing in from the south.
 Both streams of air originate over the Pacific Ocean; airflow is split by the Olympic Mountains to Seattle's west, then reunited to the east.
 When the air currents meet, they are forced upward, resulting in convection.
 Thunderstorms caused by this activity are usually weak and can occur north and south of town, but Seattle itself rarely receives more than occasional thunder and small hail showers.

-The Hanukkah Eve Wind Storm in December 2006 is an exception that brought heavy rain and winds gusting up to 69 mph, an event that was not caused by the Puget Sound Convergence Zone and was widespread across the Pacific Northwest.
-In December 2007, a strong windstorm brought hurricane force winds and heavy rain, leading to 5 deaths.
+Variability and teleconnections

+Year-to-year variability in Seattle's cool-season precipitation and temperature is strongly modulated by the El Niño–Southern Oscillation (ENSO) and the Pacific Decadal Oscillation (PDO).
+During El Niño winters, the Aleutian Low typically deepens and shifts eastward, while the polar jet stream is displaced southward, steering storms toward California and leaving the Pacific Northwest warmer and drier than normal.
+La Niña winters generally bring a stronger and more northwesterly storm track to Washington, with cooler temperatures and above-average mountain snowpack.
+Because the Cascades supply the bulk of the regional summer water through gradual snowmelt, El Niño winters can reduce snowpack to the point of producing summer water shortages and diminished hydroelectric output.
+Modeling studies suggest that extreme Aleutian Low events may become more frequent and persistent under continued anthropogenic warming, with associated changes in regional precipitation and temperature patterns.